Configure Shell modules

 have a property AutoDiscovery

-that can be configured to specify how module discovery should be performed.
-By default is PublicModuleOptions.AutoDiscovery
+that can be configured to specify how you should perform module discovery.
+By default, it is PublicModuleOptions.AutoDiscovery

 set to AutoDiscovery.Modules

-meaning the modules folder will be scanned for modules which will then be automatically registered.
+folder for modules, which will then be automatically registered.
 The default for ProtecedModuleOptions.AutoDiscovery

 is set to AutoDsicovery.Minimal

-meaning all protected modules needs to be explicitly registered.
-The CMS built-in modules like edit and admin mode is registered when AddCms
+meaning all protected modules need to be explicitly registered.
+The CMS built-in modules like edit and admin mode are registered when AddCms

 is called.